It is the ACPMP Research Foundation’s goal to be a resource to everyone who visits our site.

-Recent research indicates that the incidence of appendix cancer may be as high as 10 people diagnosed per million per year.
+Recent research indicates that the incidence of appendix cancer may be as high as 10 people diagnosed per million per year, taking into account all of the various types of appendiceal tumors.
 The number of reported cases has increased over the past decade, but it is not certain whether incidence of appendix cancer is actually increasing or the rate has changed due to likely misdiagnosis or misclassification in the past.

-PMP is listed among the rare or "orphan" diseases acknowledged by the National Association of Rare Disorders (NORD).
+Appendiceal cancer and tumors, goblet cell carcinoid tumors, and PMP are listed among the rare or "orphan" diseases acknowledged by the National Association of Rare Disorders (NORD).
 An orphan disease is generally considered to have a prevalence of fewer than 200,000 affected individuals in the United States.

 Orphan diseases such as PMP have such a low prevalence in the general population that a doctor in a busy general practice is unlikely to see more than one case a year (if any).
 It also means that most pathologists see the disease infrequently and may misinterpret cell pathology, resulting in an incorrect diagnosis.
 Patients would benefit from improved awareness and diagnostic methods in the medical community through earlier detection and treatment of these diseases.

-There are a number of theories about the origins of PMP.
-It is generally accepted that appendix cancer is the most common source of the tumors that cause PMP, but there is no known cause of appendix cancer.
+There are a number of theories about the origins of appendiceal tumors and PMP.
+It is generally accepted that appendiceal tumors are the most common source of PMP, but there is no known cause of appendix cancer.
 Generally, cells from a mucinous tumor (usually in the appendix) leak into the abdominal cavity and implant on the peritoneum or other abdominal organs.
 These tumors replicate and produce a mucinous byproduct that spreads throughout the abdomen.

-Although highly unusual, specialists and researchers have cited the ovary, stomach, colon, pancreas and other abdominal organs as other potential sites of origin for PMP.
+Although highly unusual, specialists and researchers have cited the ovary, stomach, colon, pancreas and other abdominal organs as other potential sites of origin for PMP other than the appendix.
 It is not known at this time when or why some tumors in those organs would cause PMP while others do not.

-PMP affects men and women almost equally.
+Appendix cancer and PMP affect men and women almost equally.
 The age at diagnosis ranges from late teens to late in life, with most individuals diagnosed in their 40's and 50's.

-It is generally thought that there is no genetic (familial) link to PMP.
-Risk factors that might predispose an individual to develop PMP are unknown.
+It is generally thought that there is no genetic (familial) link to appendix cancer and PMP.
+Risk factors that might predispose an individual to develop appendix cancer and PMP are unknown.